Sure Dividend

 H.B.
 Fuller’s customers manufacture a wide range of products.
 Consequently, the performance of H.B.
 Fuller greatly depends on the prevailing economic conditions, and thus, the company is vulnerable to recessions.
 In the Great Recession, its earnings per share plunged 79%, from $1.68 in 2007 to $0.36 in 2008, and the stock lost two-thirds of its market capitalization in less than six months.

 Still, the wide range of applications of its adhesives provides some diversification.
-For example, during the pandemic, strong growth in demand for health and hygiene products had mostly offset the decrease in the demand for adhesives in other categories.
+For example, during the pandemic, strong growth in the demand for health and hygiene products mostly offset the decrease in the demand for adhesives in other categories.
+As a result, earnings per share dipped only 3% in 2020, an admirable performance for an industrial company.

 Source: Investor Presentation